 Who am I?

-Hi, my name is Dr Hannah Bryan and I am a Chartered Clinical Psychologist and a Europe Approved EMDR Consultant and Facilitator.
+Hi, my name is Dr Hannah Bryan and I am a Chartered Clinical Psychologist and a Europe Approved EMDR Consultant, Facilitator and trainee Trainer.
 In 2006 I trained as an EMDR therapist.
 I have been an EMDR Consultant since 2014 and an EMDR Facilitator since 2019.

 I am extremely passionate about helping clinicians improve their knowledge and skills in EMDR so that they improve their confidence and practice it more with their clients and more clients recover and heal from the traumas they have experienced.